Episode 144. Crazy News Stories from 'The Times' Publication

 Wow.

-So they uh so they kneecap their own product by dropping things day one on Game Pass.
+So they kneecap their own product by dropping things day one on Game Pass.

 And then they're shocked that people don't want to pay for it.

-When you gotta pay when it's an online mostly game, like you know, most people are not playing Black Ops like multiple times multiple hours per day because they like really love the campaign.
+When you've got to pay – when it's an online mostly game, like, you know, most people are not playing Black Ops like multiple times, multiple hours per day because they like really love the campaign.

 Like, you know, some people do like play the campaigns.

-I don't even know if Black Ops is one of the ones six is one of the ones that has one.
+I don't even know if Black Ops is one of the – Six is one of the ones that has one.

 That's crazy.

-And yeah, they were estimating three what three yeah, three hundred million dollars lost to this uh, you know, like to just effectively not releasing it three months later on to Game Pass.
+And, yeah, they were estimating – what, three – yeah, $300 million lost to this, you know, like, to just effectively not releasing it three months later on to Game Pass.

-Like that like that's how we're talking, because you know, most of these people like that were talking about the FOMO types would be impatient enough that they'd be like, oh hell no, I'm gonna miss out on that multiplayer wave those first three months or so.
+Like, that's how we're talking because, you know, most of these people, like, that were talking about the FOMO types would be impatient enough that they'd be like, oh, hell no.

 And I can even somewhat relate to that argument.